;Gardening Myths and Misconceptions Debunked Scroll to top

 6. Myth: The more you water your plants, the better.

 Fact: Overwatering can be just as harmful as underwatering.
 It can lead to root rot, which can harm and even kill plants.
 Each plant has different watering requirements, so it’s important to research and understand them before watering.
-As a general rule, most plants prefer soil that is moist but not waterlogged.
-Consider factors such as drainage and climate when watering.
-Of course, this is not universal.
-Some plants excel in dry soil—cacti, for instance.

 7. Myth: Bigger Pots Mean Bigger Plants